- 141 Medical Behavioral Science Building

 MSW University of Kentucky College of Social Work (1998)

 Dr. Michele Staton joined the faculty in the Department of Behavioral Science in January, 2017.
 Dr. Staton’s research focuses primarily on substance users in the criminal justice system in rural communities, with a specific focus on high-risk related health consequences including HIV and HCV.
-Her research activities in 2016 included serving as a Principal Investigator or Co-Investigator on 6 federally funded grants and a state contract.
-In addition, four additional grants/contracts remained under review at the end of 2016.
-Scholarship for 2016 also included 10 manuscripts, 10 presentations at national meetings, and 8 presentations at local/regional conferences.
-Dr. Staton’s instructional activities during 2016 included teaching two courses in the College of Social Work including SW450 (undergraduate research methods) and SW580 (Inside/Out Prison Exchange elective).
-Additional instructional activities included student mentorship, including involving students in 7 research manuscripts, presentations at 4 national conferences, and presentations at 4 local/regional conferences.
-During 2016, she also participated on 5 doctoral student dissertation committees.
-Service activities for 2016 included serving on 5 committees in the University of Kentucky College of Social Work and serving on the University IRB as both a scientific member and a prisoner representative.
-In addition, she also served as a NIH grant reviewer, a review board member for the Journal of Social Work Practice in the Addictions, a standing member of the College on Problems in Drug Dependence Human Subjects Protections sub-committee, and a member of the Data Safety and Monitoring Board for a NIH R21 trial at Brown University.
+Her research activities in 2017 included serving as a Principal Investigator or Co-Investigator on 5 NIH funded projects, 7 federally funded evaluation projects, and 2 state contracts.
+In addition, three NIH projects remain under review.
+Scholarship for 2016 also included 9 manuscripts accepted or in print, and 8 manuscripts currently under review.
+She also served as the primary or co-author on 8 presentations at national meetings, and 5 presentations at local/regional conferences.
+Dr. Staton-Tindall’s instructional activities during 2017 included co-teaching BSC 732, Interdisciplinary Protocol Development in the Department.
+Additional instructional activities included student mentorship, including involving students in 8 research manuscripts and presentations at 5 national conferences.
+During 2017, she also participated on 5 doctoral student dissertation committees.
+Service activities for 2017 included serving on the Admissions Committee for the Behavioral Science CCTS curriculum including PhD, Masters, and Certificate programs.
+She also served on the University IRB as both a scientific member and a prisoner representative.
+In addition, she also served as a NIH grant reviewer, a review board member for the Journal of Social Work Practice in the Addictions, and the Chair of the College on Problems in Drug Dependence Human Subjects Protections sub-committee.

 Dr. Staton has a primary research interest in the delivery of screening and brief intervention for substance use in non-traditional venues.
 Dr. Staton is the PI for an on-going study funded by the National Institutes of Health/National Institute on Drug Abuse to study drug abuse, risky sexual behavior, and HIV/HCV among rural women in the Appalachian area of eastern Kentucky.
 Specifically, the grant incorporates standardized screening approaches to identify high-risk rural women drug users from jails, including injectors, and randomly assigning them to two levels of intervention to reduce drug use and risky sexual behavior.
 Dr. Staton also recently completed a trial funded by NIAAA utilizing brief intervention via telemedicine with rural offenders on community supervision.
 In this grant, an intervention was delivered using videoconferencing in the probation/parole office.
 She also serves as Co-Investigator on a cooperative agreement funded by the National Institute on Drug Abuse (NIDA) entitled Juvenile Justice Translational Research on Interventions for Adolescents in the Legal System (JJTRIALS) which focuses on the design, implementation, and testing of interventions for juveniles focused on substance use and HIV.
 She also serves as the PI for a state contract with the Kentucky Department of Corrections to evaluate corrections-based substance abuse treatment.
 Dr. Staton has published in the area of women and substance abuse, prison-based treatment, health service use among incarcerated women, and employment among drug offenders.